Ninnat/ninnat.github.io/README.md

 	$.bigfoot();
 </script>
 ```
-within `/_includes/javascript.html`, and don't forget to paste the css into `/assets/css/style.css`
+within `/_includes/javascript.html`, and don't forget to paste the css into `/assets/css/style.css`.
+I decide to also show the footnote in the footer for searchability.